Scott Scudder

-William Scott Scudder (born February 14, 1968) is an American former Major League Baseball right-handed pitcher.
+William Scott Scudder (born February 14, 1968) is an American former professional baseball right-handed pitcher.

-Drafted by the Cincinnati Reds in the first round of the 1986 MLB amateur draft, Scudder made his Major League Baseball debut with the Cincinnati Reds on June 6, 1989, and appeared in his final game on May 22, 1993.
+The Cincinnati Reds drafted Scudder in the first round of the 1986 Major League Baseball draft.
 On May 20, 1988, Scudder pitched a no-hitter for the Cedar Rapids Reds against the Wausau Timbers.
+He made his Major League Baseball debut with the Reds on June 6, 1989.

 Scudder was a member of the Cincinnati Reds team that defeated the Oakland Athletics in the 1990 World Series.
 He pitched scoreless innings in both the NLCS against the Pittsburgh Pirates and in the World Series against Oakland.

-Though mainly a starter during his career, Scudder did pick up one save; on April 17, 1991, Scudder pitched three shutout innings to close out a 5-1 victory over the Padres.
+Though mainly a starter during his career, Scudder did pick up one save: on April 17, 1991, he pitched three shutout innings to close out a 5–1 victory over the San Diego Padres.

+On November 15, 1991, the Reds traded Scudder, Jack Armstrong, and Joe Turek to the Cleveland Indians for pitcher Greg Swindell.
+He appeared in his final game with Cleveland on May 22, 1993.

-On February 1, 2010, Scudder was announced as a new coach at Team Sweden, along with Dennis Cook.
+On February 1, 2010, Scudder was announced as a coach at for the Sweden national team, along with manager Dennis Cook.